pantos-io/research-go-ethrelay/README.md

 You need to have [Golang](https://golang.org/) installed.
 To install follow the instructions [here](https://golang.org/doc/install).

-Install the library and CLI with `$ go get github.com/pantos-io/go-testimonium`.
+1. Install the library and CLI with `$ go get github.com/pantos-io/go-testimonium`.
 Check that the CLI was installed correctly by running `$ go-testimonium --help`.

-TODO How to create testimonium.yml file

-TODO How to deploy the contracts
+2. Run `go-testimonium init` to initialize the client.

+3. TODO: Deploy the contracts.

 ## Usage
 The CLI can be started with `go-testimonium [command]` where `[command]` is one of the following:

+`init`: Initializes the client by creating a testimonium.yml file in the current directory.

 `account`: Prints the address of the current account